 There are also significantly fewerfunctions available compared to an average server DBMS.
 In addition, there are shortcomings when several people are using the program at once, compared to a DBMS based completely on SQL: on the one hand, the SQL standard works with a much more differentiated authorization concept than MS Access, but on the other hand, the Microsoft program encounters performance problems quite quickly when a database is being used simultaneously by more than one or two people.
 Even with just a handful of users, Microsoft Access will start to run noticeably slower.
 At around ten users, the program has often reached its limit.

 MS Access is only available for Windows operating systems and was an integral part of the Microsoft Office Suite in the past.
-After introducing the Cloud version of the Office Suite, it started to be released in various Office 365plans.
+After introducing the Cloud version of the Office Suite, it started to be released in various Microsoft 365plans.
 In addition, you can also purchase the program individually.
-Fortunately, users who still have a classic version of MS Office installed on their Windows computer (as opposed to the Cloud version of Office 365) can still install this program.
+Fortunately, users who still have a classic version of MS Office installed on their Windows computer (as opposed to the Cloud version of Microsoft 365) can still install this program.
 This is because Microsoft hasn’t made any major changes to the program for a long time.
 The current MS Access 2016, as well as the 2010 and 2013 versions, are best suited for typical database tasks.

 Microsoft Access: pros and cons at a glance